mathematicw/Autonomys-Governance/README.md

     🛡️ Tamper-proof design with thread name enforcement and vote token validation

-    ☀️ The key innovation is using the thread's own messages as the source of truth, allowing the bot to rebuild its state completely from Discord's API after any downtime.
+    ☀️ The key innovation is using the thread's own messages as the source of truth, allowing the bot to rebuild its state completely rom Discord's API after downtime.